-The Steering Committee will meet at least twice a year and may act to review Human Rights performance measures to ensure effective remediation and to inform continuous improvement.
+The Steering Committee will meet quarterly and may act to review Human Rights performance measures to ensure effective remediation and to inform continuous improvement.

 Human Resources

 The Human Resources team will work to support the Sponsor and the Human Rights Steering Committee by managing training and development strategies and implementing policies relating to the employment relationship to ensure Human Rights principles are maintained, in practice, throughout all major stages of the employment cycle.